tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: global verb synonyms
 	- IDEA: simple prep verbs ('sit_in')
 	- IDEA: basic interp features: 'take all', 'again', 'wait'
+- TBD: figure out 'behind' prep for case of control panel in alove behind goblin
 - TBD: enable 'show writing to creature' is writing is on an item Burt is holding
 - TBD: stand() as Perch synonym for exit()
 - TBD: exit() should apply to chairs and doors => move to Perch / Nook class